m4tthewwong/Hierarchical-GMS/Opencv_BuildInstructions.md

-# Build Instructions
+# OpenCV / OpenCV_Contrib Build Instructions
 The information below provides instructions on how to build opencv with opencv_contrib which is required to execute the GMS demo application and for the resulting HGMS project.
 The information provided below is for Windows based machines.
+OpenCV with OpenCV_Contrib is required for HGMS as the HGMSDemo utilizes GMS for performance comparison.

 ## Dependencies
 1. Install CMake (https://cmake.org/).
 This will also come bundled with Visual Studio 2022 community edition though may be an older version